coders-school/stl/module4/homework/Adaptors/README.md

 |push()  | adds the element to the stack        |
 |pop()  | removes the element from the stack        |
 |emplace()  | constructs the element in-place and adds to the structure        |

+### Examples of usage
+- can be used to simulate putting stuff into backpack